Read This First

 Prompt 5: How might we identify when we have become susceptible to “resulting”?

-The central claim is this: By recognizing these indicators and implementing strategic management practices, a reader can better identify when you are falling into the trap of “resulting.”
+In plain terms: By recognizing these indicators and implementing strategic management practices, a reader can better identify when you are falling into the trap of “resulting.”
 This awareness will enable you to maintain a more balanced and rational approach to decision-making, focusing on.

 You might find yourself focusing excessively on the latest outcomes rather than the overall trends or the quality of the decisions leading up to those outcomes.